acfatah/acfatah/README.md

 in building scalable, maintainable web applications using Vue 3 and modern ES6 JavaScript.
 I am focused on creating seamless user experiences and high-quality UI components.

-I have collaborated closely with UI/UX teams to translate Figma design mockups into fully functional Vue.js front-end applications and have worked with back-end teams to integrate REST APIs, ensuring smooth, efficient project delivery and robust data flow between client and server.
+I have experience collaborating with UI/UX teams to translate Figma design mockups into fully functional Vue.js front-end applications and worked alongside Business Analysts and System Analysts to refine requirements and align on project goals.
+Additionally, I have experience working with back-end teams to integrate REST APIs, ensuring smooth, efficient project delivery and robust data flow between client and server.

 > [!NOTE]
 > I am currently seeking new opportunities to further develop my expertise in front-end development.